kadolor/unidata/README.md

 # unidata

-Unidata a Python library geared towards helping university research assistants with automating the cleaning of low quality data sets in preparation for advanced machine learning analysis.
+Unidata is a Python library geared towards helping university research assistants with automating the cleaning of low quality data sets in preparation for advanced machine learning analysis.

 Importing the `unidata` module allows you to use the `unidata` module's functions to automate the data cleaning process.